Walbre/root-me-ctf-2022/readme.md

 Can you tell me what is the atomic weight of Nihonium please?
 ```

-The script also ask for 3 different informations :
+The script also asks for 3 different informations :

 - The atomic weight